ChadwickCSP/StudentLog-2020-2021/README.md

    * The time stamp format should match the results of running `date +"%A, %B
      %e, %Y %I:%M %p"`.
 4. A sign-on log entry should contain a *Task List* list of items you are planning to work on.
-Finally, a sign-off message may optionally include a message about the work to be done.
+Finally, a sign-on message should include a sentence stating that it is a sign on and optionally include a message about the work to be done.
 5. A sign-off log entry should contain an *Task List* list of items that you accomplished as well as any items from your sign-on log entry that were not accomplished.
-Finally, a sign-off message may optionally include a message about the work that was done.
+Finally, a sign-off message should include a sentence stating that it is a sign off and may optionally include a message about the work that was done.
    * Each entry that was not accomplished should be accompanied with a note as to why it wasn't accomplished.
 This could be as simple as, No time, reprioritized, or no longer relevant.